cge-tubingens/IDEAL-GENOM-QC/README.md

     |---all_phase3.psam
     |
     |---high-LD-regions.txt
+    |
+    |---geographic_info.txt
 ```

 Notice that the files `all_phase3.bed`, `all_phase3.bim`, `all_phase3.fam` and `all_phase3.psam` correspond to the 1000 Genomes phase 3.
 In addition, the file `high-LD-regions.txt` corresponds to the build 38, in order to be consistent with 1000 Genomes phase 3 build.

+The file `geographic_info.txt` is optional.
+It should contain two columns: the first one for individual ids, and the second one with geographical (or another categorical information that allows to split the study population) information.
+With this file it can be built a plot to see the genes distribution by categories.
+If the file is not present the plot will not be generated.
+The separator between the two columns must be a blank space.

 In a future realease is intended to add this step in the pipeline.